34 Fun Things To Do in Melbourne with Kids [in 2023]

 • From 1 October – first show at 8pm

-Note that the show doesn’t happen on days of Total Fire Ban.
+Note that the show doesn’t happen on days of Total Fire Ban

 19. Look for fairies

-Another fun thing to do in Melbourne with kids is to visit the Fairies Tree at the Fitzroy Gardens.
 This whimsical tree is a must-see for children and adults alike.
-It was carved in the early 1930s by artist Ola Cohn and features intricate carvings of fairies, gnomes, and other woodland creatures.
+Carved in the early 1930s by artist Ola Cohn, it features intricate designs of fairies, gnomes and other woodland creatures.

 Fitzroy Gardens is conveniently located at the top end of Melbourne, easily accessible by public transport or on foot, depending on where you’re coming from.
-It’s a great way to spend a nice day outside with your kids, and who knows – they might even learn a thing or two about nature and conservation along the way.
+It’s a great place to spend a nice day outside with your kids, and who knows – they might even learn a thing or two about nature and conservation along the way.

 20. Hang out at the NGV